SilverBzH/wasm-sorter/README.md

 ### Introduction
 Sort algorihm implement in rust, used in Typescript, print with html/css.
+You will need rust, wasm, npm and typescript installed on your machine.

 ### 🦀 Rust and 🕸 Webassembly
 * Install [Rust](https://www.rust-lang.org/tools/install).